volodymyrhudyma/blog/content/blog/2020-06-11-add-redux-with-typescript-to-your-react-applicaton-june-2020.md

 };
 ```

-In this reducer, we define the initial state, which holds our `counter` value, which equals `0` by default and we check the type of an action which has been fired `action.type` and change the state accordingly.
+We define the initial state, which holds our `counter` value equal to `0` by default, and which is passed as the first argument to the reducer.

+In the reducer's body we check the type of an action which has been fired (`action.type`) and change the state accordingly.

 If we fired `INCREMENT_COUNTER` action, we add `1`, if `DECREMENT_COUNTER` - we remove `1`.